Starting a Dental Practice: A Complete Step-by-Step Guide + Downloadable Checklist

 2 Months Before Office Opening (Final pre-opening steps)

-• Arrange for janitorial services, maintenance service, and uniform/linen service.
+- Arrange for janitorial services, maintenance services, and uniform/linen service.

-• Join a local credit union or bank and set up a business account.
+- Join a local credit union or bank and set up a business account.
+(If you are getting your financing elsewhere)

 1 Month Before Office Opening (Final pre-opening steps)

-• Have the office inspected by necessary city/county officials.
+- Have the office inspected by the necessary city/county officials.

 Many of the decisions that you make will be crucial to the success of your dental practice.
-Once you move forward with your plans, it’s hard to make changes.
-For example, it can be costly to back out of a lease once it is signed.
+It's hard to make changes once you move forward with your plans.
+For example, backing out of a lease can be costly once it is signed.
 Therefore, ensure that you do everything right the first time around.

 Take your time when planning your new dental practice.
 Also, do not be afraid to reach out for help.
 If you have any contacts in the dental industry, use them to gain additional information and helpful tips.